xenify-io/litepaper/README.md

 ### ◽️ Bypassing the Sigma Exit Rate

-  - Enjoy the freedom to sell up to 100% of your bYSL, xYSL, or USDy balance without restrictions, bypassing the Sigma Exit Rate.
+  - As a Phoenix Ape NFT holder, you can benefit from the ability to sell up to 100% of any bYSL, xYSL, or USDy tokens you may possess, without being subject to the Sigma Exit Rate.
+This exclusive perk offers greater flexibility and control over your YSL.IO native token holdings.

 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)